mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-stats-frontend/index.md

     In this sample, the `haproxy.stats.bindPort` setting is `0`, indicating that you want Edge-LB to select the port to use for the `stats` endpoint automatically.

-1. Deploy the Edge-LB pool configuration by running the following command:
+1. Deploy the Edge-LB pool configuration:

     ```bash
     dcos edgelb create nginx-lb.json